Filters

 In an ideal band pass filter:

-- Frequencies between a lower cutoff frequency (
+- Frequencies between a lower cutoff frequency () and higher cutoff frequency () pass without attenuation

 Band pass filters are used in radio receivers to select specific channels, in audio systems to isolate certain frequency ranges, and in many communication systems.